npm/npm/doc/files/package.json.md

 ## Local Paths

 As of version 2.0.0 you can provide a path to a local directory that contains a package.
-Local paths can be in the form:
+Local paths can saved using `npm install --save`, using any of these
+forms:

     ../foo/bar
     ~/foo/bar
     ./foo/bar
     /foo/bar

+in which case they will be normalized to a relative path and added to your `package.json`.
+For example:

+    {
+      "name": "baz",
+      "dependencies": {
+        "bar": "file:../foo/bar"
+      }
+    }

 This feature is helpful for local offline development and creating tests that require npm installing where you don't want to hit an